 Reel Chameleon: The Many Incomparable Roles of Manoj Bajpayee

-Days after winning a Filmfare for the tremendous Aligarh, Manoj Bajpayee has made it to the Padma Shri shortlist.
-While we sure hope he receives the honour, we decided to pick the occasion to look back upon celebrate some of his finest performances - God knows it’s not an easy task.
+Manoj Bajpayee turns a year older.
+We decided to pick the occasion to look back upon and celebrate some of his finest performances - God knows it’s not an easy task.

 Plunge right in!